 Pay and Benefits

 The Royal Borough of Windsor and Maidenhead (RBWM) operates locally determined pay, terms and conditions.
-The pay and benefits for employee at Head of Service level and above, are established or amended by a group of elected Members known as the Employment Panel.

 Job Evaluation and salary benchmarking

 Decisions are made by evaluating the content of each job using locally set criteria.
 Senior salaries are then benchmarked against other national and local positions before arriving at a specific salary banding, taking into account factors such as the competitiveness of the market for the role.

 Pay and pensions